bitcoin/bips/bip-update-process.md

 below.

-Each source code file or source directory should specify the license under which it is made available as is common in software (e.g. with a license header or a LICENSE/COPYING file).
+Each source code file or source directory should specify the license under which it is made available as is common in software (e.g., with a license header or a LICENSE/COPYING file).
 It is recommended to make any test vectors available under CC0-1.0 or GNU-All-Permissive in addition to any other licenses to allow anyone to copy test vectors into their implementations without introducing license hindrances.
 Licenses listed in the License-Code header apply to all source directories, source code files, and test vectors provided with the BIP except those where a LICENSE file in a directory